Aruba Entry Requirements Aruba ED Card & Sustainability Fee

 Aruba Entry Requirements: Aruba ED Card & Sustainability Fee

-If you’re planning a trip to the beautiful island of Aruba, there are a few entry requirements you need to be aware of.
-In addition to needing a valid passport, Aruba requires all tourists to complete an Embarkation and Disembarkation Card.
-This is called the Aruba ED Card, which was introduced in 2020.
+If you’re planning a trip to Aruba, there are a few entry requirements you’ll want to take care of before boarding your flight.
+Along with a valid passport, all travelers arriving by air are required to complete an online Embarkation and Disembarkation Card, commonly known as the Aruba ED Card.

 RELATED POSTS: